Clemson–Georgia football rivalry: 2013: Boyd outduels Murray in shootout

 On the opening weekend of the 2013 season, #8 Clemson hosted #5 Georgia.
 College GameDay traveled to Clemson for just the second time ever, and the game was sold out almost immediately.

 The game instantly turned into a shootout.
 Georgia took a 21–14 second quarter lead on touchdowns by Todd Gurley, Quayvon Hicks and Keith Marshall, but from that point, Clemson quarterback Tajh Boyd took over.
 After rushing for a first quarter touchdown, Boyd did it again to tie the game at 21.
 Then he connected with Zac Brooks and Stanton Seckinger for touchdowns.
 Clemson held a 38–28 lead late in the fourth quarter, but Georgia QB Aaron Murray led the Bulldogs back, diving into the end zone to cut it to 38–35 with 1:19 left.
 Clemson recovered the onside kick to hold on for the victory.

 2021: A low-scoring slugfest

 During the opening weekend of the 2021 season, #3 Clemson and #5 Georgia reunited in a highly-anticipated neutral site matchup in the Duke's Mayo Classic.
 Both starting quarterbacks, Georgia's JT Daniels and Clemson's DJ Uiagalelei, were considered pre-season Heisman hopefuls.
-However, it would be the defenses that ruled the day in a 10-3 defensive standoff.
-The Georgia defense made a strong first impression by holding Clemson to 2 rushing yards, sacking Uiagalelei seven times, and scoring the game's only touchdown on a 74-yard pick-six late in the first half.
-It was the first of many strong performances by the historically dominant Bulldog defense, which would propel the team to a 14-1 record and the program's first national championship in 41 years.
+However, it would be the defenses that ruled the day in a 10–3 defensive standoff.
+The Georgia defense made a strong first impression by holding Clemson to 2 rushing yards, sacking Uiagalelei seven times, and scoring the game's only touchdown on a 74-yard pick-six by defensive back Christopher Smith late in the first half.
+It was the first of many strong performances by the historically dominant Bulldog defense, which would propel the team to a 14–1 record and the program's first national championship in 41 years.